rusanu/ember-dc/README.md

 ```

-## Building Ember DC
+## Building Ember DC For Development
 Ember DC uses [node.js](http://nodejs.org/) and [gulp](http://gulpjs.com/) as a build system,
 These two libraries will need to be installed before building.

 To build Ember DC, clone the repository, and run `npm install` to install build dependencies
 and `gulp` to build the library.

-Builds of Ember DC will be placed in the `dist` directory
+Builds of Ember DC will be placed in the root directory

 ## Building Example App

-Be sure to build the library first with `gulp`.
+Navigate to the `example-app` directory.
+Run `bower install` to install the dependencies.

-Run `gulp example-app` to build the example app.
+Run `gulp` to build the example app.

-Run `node example-app/server.js` to start the server.
+Run `node server.js` to start the server.

 Open [http://localhost:3001](http://localhost:3001) in the browser.